No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 If therapy was going so well, why would a client cancel a session?

-Emergencies happen, or the client may have simply forgotten about another event that was scheduled at the same time.
-Usually, they’ll have a valid reason for needing to reschedule or cancel sessions, and most of the time they are doing it with plenty of notice.
+Emergencies happen.
+Sometimes, clients can forget about another event or trip happening at the same time.
+Usually, they’ll have a valid reason for needing to reschedule or cancel sessions.
+Most of the time they are doing it with plenty of notice.
+Unfortunately, there are those that choose not to show up or reschedule at the last minute.
+These situations can be detrimental to themselves and you.

 Therapy No-Show and Late Cancellation Policies